Terraced houses in the United Kingdom: 19th century

 Terraced houses were still considered desirable architecture at the start of the 19th century.
 The architect John Nash included terraced houses when designing Regent's Park in 1811, as it would allow individual tenants to feel as if they owned their own mansion.

 The terraced house reached mass popularity in the mid-19th century as a result of increased migration to urban areas.
 Between 1841 and 1851, towns in England grew over 25% in size, at which point over half the population lived in urban areas; this increased further to nearly 80% by 1911.
 Terraced houses became an economical solution to fit large numbers of people into a relatively constricted area.
 Many terraced houses were built in the South Wales Valleys in the mid to late 19th century owing to the large-scale expansion of coal mining there.
 In the Rhondda, the population increased from 4,000 in 1861 to 163,000 in 1891.
 Because of the imposing local geography, containing narrow river valleys surrounded by mountains, terraced houses were the most economic means of providing sufficient accommodation for workers and their families.

+Mass construction of terraced houses around this time was also seen in many Northern towns and cities to accommodate for the fast growing populations.
+In Barrow-in-Furness, the population grew from 9,152 in 1861 to 47,259 in 1881, and the majority of this growth was due to new terraced homes being built.
+Large construction of terraced homes around this time can also be observed in Liverpool, Burnley, Skipton, Accrington, Halifax, Bradford and many other industrial towns across the North.
+The only area in Britain to not have a particularly high concentration of terraced houses around this time is Scotland, this is due to flats generally being built and preferred over terraced houses in many Scottish towns and cities.